zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 169] (#msdiv169) {#msdiv169 .ref .msdiv} (14 - 20)

 [APZ 169.1] (#apz169 .1) {#apz169 .1 .ref .apz} "Undigested in Kelce
-“Maddy” means “Maddy” is the image of the madman, the sound Diffuse odor extruded, rude exudder, contact exudder, clayey doctrines The drainage does not have any clayey.
+"Maddy" means "Maddy" is the image of the madman, the sound Diffuse odor extruded, rude exudder, contact exudder, clayey doctrines The drainage does not have any clayey.
 Smoked Laminerated Straighten The grievous consequences of the slave who will reinvent a troveThi Re-Death We maintain the Akushal doctrines that are brought about.

 [APZ 169.2] (#apz169 .2) {#apz169 .2 .ref .apz} "untrickled oneself
-If the doctrine is the doctrine of “the doctrine”, then this is:
+If the doctrine is the doctrine of "the doctrine", then this is:
 In Nuu.
 This did not come from heredity.
 Partitions were not made.
 Reasons of reasoning Not as anthology and not for reasons.
 Not by arguing about how Not in terms of view.
 The third saw the doctrine to him, knowing himself.

 [APZ 169.3] (#apz169 .3) {#apz169 .3.ref .apz} "Hence those
-So is the matter of the fact that “Goes in the Plant of His Plant” By the way it comes from sleep.
+So is the matter of the fact that "Goes in the Plant of His Plant" By the way it comes from sleep.
 It is in the church of the spasphemers Jinan in the church of the Buddhist, in the Goumama Plant, in the Buddha Arhath in the plant of God to God in the place of the plant of the plant.
 Ready.

 [APZ 169.4] (#apz169 .4) {#apz169 .4 .ref .apz} "Apr in Hamecal
-He worships accordingly,” said the prophets.
+He worships accordingly," said the prophets.
 Going Approx is the process of the Kuscal doctrines (here (14-19) 5 (ii) Requer to apply).
 Hammakal is every time and every time (14-2) 5 (i) to be applied where remembrance) of the last age